ImStuBTW/chonkv/readme.md

 ![ChonkV PCB Render](https://raw.githubusercontent.com/ImStuartJones/chonkv/main/images/PCB-Render.png)

-*Just an FYI, this is using as a reference to learn Ergogen, this library leverages Ergogen 3, and several custom footprints that can be found in [my fork](https://github.com/ImStuartJones/ergogen).
-Ergogen 4 made several breaking changes to the syntax in December of 2022, so make sure you check which version you're using.*
+**Just an FYI for those looking to use this as a reference to learn Ergogen.
+This library leverages Ergogen 3, and several custom footprints that can be found in [my fork repo](https://github.com/ImStuartJones/ergogen).
+Ergogen 4 made several breaking changes to the syntax in December of 2022, so make sure you check which version you're using if you reference these config files for your own project.**

 ### chonkv.yaml